justinseth01/ECN-Automator/README.md

 # ECN-Automator
 This project is a project that automates the engineering documentation process at an engineering company.
-This is written in python and uses the following
+This is written in python and uses the following <br>
-    -   sendgrid api for sending automated emails
+    -   sendgrid api for sending automated emails<br>
-    -   PYQT5 for creating an easy-to-use user interface
+    -   PYQT5 for creating an easy-to-use user interface<br>
-    -   openpyxl for reading, analyzing, and writing to excel documents
+    -   openpyxl for reading, analyzing, and writing to excel documents<br>
-    -   python-docx for creating and editing word documents
+    -   python-docx for creating and editing word documents<br>

 This program is designed for engineering companies that still use the dated "ECN" (Engineering Change Notice) system.
 Specifically, this program is designed to integrate seamlessly into